makingtheimpact/show-my-social-icons/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Frequently Asked Questions ==
+Q: Where can I display the icons?
+A: They can be displayed anywhere.
+You can display the icons in the main menu, widget areas, header, blocks, shortcodes, and footer.

+Q: I want to use the SVG icons but they aren't displaying.
+Why not?
+A: The SVG feature is not available for all social media platforms.
+If a platform is not displaying as an SVG, make sure you have enabled SVGs in the settings and your website supports SVGs.

+Q: What if I don't like the icons that are displayed?
+A: You can change the icons to your liking by editing the social media links in the plugin settings.
+You can preview the icons from the Social Icons menu on the Icon Preview page.

 == Screenshots ==

 == Changelog ==

+= 1.0.71 =
+* Added widget to display icons in the footer and sidebar sections.
+* Added Gutenberg blocks to display icons in the page builder.
+* Fixed alignment issue with the icons.

 = 1.0.70 =
 * Improved settings page to be easier to use.
 * Added search functionality to the platforms list.